 \subsection{Training data}

-The Flo model is built using the Anemoi framework \citep{lang2024}, which is complete software suite, written mainly in python, that handles all the steps of creating machine learning weather and ocean models in a user friendly way.
-During the present work, we have used the \textit{anemoi-datasets} for preparing and converting the training data set, \textit{anemoi-training} for the training of the model, and finally \textit{anemoi-inference} for running the the hindcast inference runs .
+The Flo model is built using the Anemoi framework \citep{lang2024}, which is a complete software suite, written mainly in Python, that handles all the steps of creating machine learning weather and ocean models in a user-friendly way.
 It is a LAM configuration in Anemoi, which means it uses training data for a regional domain covering the North Sea, Norwegian Sea and Barents Sea (see Figure \ref{fig:model-domain}).
 The data used for training consists of two datasets: 1) the NORA3 atmospheric hindcast \citep{haakenstad21nora3} and 2) the NORA-Surge storm surge hindcast \citep{kristensen2024}.
-Variables used in the training, see Table \ref{tab:trainvars}, are the SSH from the NORA-Surge hindcast and as forcing variables the 10 meter winds as x- and y-components (U10m and V10m) and mean sea level pressure (MSLP) are taken from NORA3.
+Variables used in the training, see Table \ref{tab:trainvars}, are the SSH from the NORA-Surge hindcast and, as forcing variables, 10-meter winds as x- and y-components (U10m and V10m) and mean sea level pressure (MSLP) are taken from NORA3.
 All variables are interpolated onto a common grid with a horizontal resolution of 4 km.
 The temporal resolution of the training data is 1 hour.
-We note that the NORA-Surge hindcast was forced by wind stress calculated from NORA3 winds based on the Charnock relation \citep{charnock:1955}, while in the present work, we have opted to use the wind directly in the training.
+We note that the NORA-Surge hindcast was forced by wind stress calculated from NORA3 winds based on the Charnock relation \citep{charnock:1955}, while in the present work, for convenience, we have opted to use the wind directly in the training.
 Other forcing variables include bathymetry, sea-land mask, and the Coriolis parameter.
-In addition, other standard ML-forcings added by the Anemoi-framework include insolation, and the sine and cosine of latitude, longitude, local time and Julian day.
+In addition, other standard ML-forcings include insolation, and the sine and cosine of latitude, longitude, local time and Julian day.

 A total of 43 years of data are available from the NORA3 and NORA-Surge hindcasts.
-The model training uses the 16 years time period 1990-2005 (inclusively), while the validation data set, used for training validation metrics, consists of the four years 2006-2009.
-The remaining 13 years 2010-2022 were reserved for evaluation of the model and case studies.
-The selected periods, and their lengths, are in part chosen to match the time periods with large amounts of observation data to compare with, and to enable us to complete the training within reasonable time on the available compute resources.
+The model training uses the 16-year time period 1990-2005 (inclusively), while the validation dataset, used for training validation metrics, consists of the four years 2006-2009.
+The remaining 13 years, 2010-2022, were reserved for out-of-sample evaluation of the model and case studies.
+The selected periods, and their lengths, are in part chosen to match the time periods with large amounts of observation data to compare with, and to enable us to complete the training within a reasonable time on the available compute resources.